-You can complete administration for TycoAI suite through the TycoAI administrator, a web-based application accessible on the TycoAI server desktop or by simply entering the IP address of the TycoAI server into any browser.

-Local access - Locally launch the TycoAl Administrator by selecting the TycoAl Administrator desktop icon.
+- TycoAl Administrator You can complete administration for TycoAl suite through the TycoAl administrator, a web-based application accessible on the TycoAl server desktop or by simply entering the IP address of the TycoAl server into any browser. - Local access Locally launch the TycoAl Administrator by selecting the TycoAl Administrator desktop icon.
 This will launch Mozilla Firefox ESR with the TycoAl Administration Interface log on page loaded.

-Remote access - From the web browser of a Windows PC with network connectivity to the TycoAl server, enter the IP address of the TycoAl server in the address bar of your web browser.
-Supported browsers are Microsoft Edge, Google Chrome, and Mozilla Firefox (latest version in all cases).

-First-time access - TycoAl suite setup wizard - The first time accessing the Administration Interface after installation you will be automatically be directed to the Setup Wizard.
-This will guide you through the process of replacing or changing the password of all default user accounts, creating an API account, and creating a security certificate.

-TycoAl Administrator - Users menu - Use the Users menu to administer TycoAl administrator user accounts.
-You can add and remove accounts and change passwords.

-TycoAl Administrator - System menu - Use the System menu to backup and restore system settings and upgrade the TycoAl suite software.
+- Remote access From the web browser of a Windows PC with network connectivity to the TycoAl server, enter the IP address of the TycoAl server in the address bar of your web browser.
+Supported browsers are Microsoft Edge, Google Chrome, and Mozilla Firefox (latest version in all cases). - First-time access TycoAl suite setup wizard The first time accessing the Administration Interface after installation you will be automatically be directed to the Setup Wizard.
+The wizard guides you through: - o The process of replacing or changing the password of all default user accounts - o Creating an API account - Creating a security certificate. - TycoAl Administrator Users menu Use the Users menu to administer TycoAl administrator user accounts.
+You can add accounts, remove accounts and change passwords. - TycoAl Administrator System menu Use the System menu to backup and restore system settings and upgrade the TycoAl suite software.